Chief Bryan Sylvester

 Lieutenant Martin Cassidy

 In January 2003 Lieutenant Cassidy left the Balch Springs PD and became a member of the Sachse Police Department.
 Within 6 months he promoted to the rank of Sergeant and supervised a patrol shift for several years before moving into a position as the Criminal Investigations Division Supervisor.
 After promoting to Lieutenant in May of 2006 he became the Commander of the Support Services area, encompassing Records, Dispatch and Criminal Investigations.
-After a realignment of the Police Department in 2016, Lieutenant Cassidy is now the Operations Commander, overseeing the Patrol and Criminal Investigations Divisions.
+After a realignment of the Police Department in 2016, Lieutenant Cassidy is now the Operations Commander, overseeing the Patrol and School Resource Officers.
 From August 2007 to December 2007 Lieutenant Cassidy served as the Interim Chief of Police for Sachse while the City searched for a new Chief, after the retirement of the previous Chief.